makersacademy/airport_challenge/README.md

 8. launching planes must free up space /n
 9. airport must not launch planes that aren't there /n
 10. airport must not land planes when full /n
-11. airport has weather
+11. airport has weather /n
-airport must not land planes when stormy /n airport must land planes when it isn't full AND it is sunny /n airport must only land planesr
+12. airport must not land planes when stormy /n
+13. airport must not launch planes when stormy /n
+14. airport must only land planes /n

 1a. irb